Errors in J

 2

-Referring to the same table, we find out that 2 indicates that this list contains bytes.
+Referring to the same table, we see that 2 indicates that this list contains bytes.

 If you are writing a tacit expression, this can happen by accident.
-Given three verbs u, v and g, let’s say you’re editing an expression that contains several caps like so
+Given three verbs u, v, and g, let’s say you’re editing an expression that contains a series of caps like so:

 [: u [: v g